liam-murray-xealth/otel-nest-hello/docs/index.md

 # OTEL demo

+Playground project that demonstrates

-This project demonstrates a Nest.js service configured for traces and metrics using the [OTEL SDK for node](https://www.npmjs.com/package/@opentelemetry/sdk-node).
+- a Nest.js service configured for traces and metrics using the [OTEL SDK for node](https://www.npmjs.com/package/@opentelemetry/sdk-node).

-It also has some useful random experimentation:git :)

-- posts api
-- memory leak
+- Memory leak testing

 The SDK install guide (above link) tells you to install `@opentelemetry/auto-instrumentations-node`.